-The importance of Air Conditioning for your property rental
+The importance of AC for your property rental

 In Arizona, a landlord must provide a rental property that has fully operational appliances and is safe to occupy by law.
 This law also states that air conditioning or cooling is included.
 If you have been in Arizona for one summer, you know that the heat can be brutal.
 Every year there are an average of 250 deaths and 3,000 emergency room visits due to the extreme heat.
 A faulty Air Conditioning unit poses a threat to the elderly, young children and the medically fragile.
 The specific requirements for your city can vary from city to city, reach out to Alter Property Management to see if you are in compliance.